Things to do in Nisyros: a practical guide to the volcanic island

 Featuring an active volcano and home to unique settlements, Nisyros is one of the most fascinating Greek islands.
-Located in the Dodecanese complex and just an hour away from Kos, the island owes its shape to volcanic eruptions.
-Nisyros has an almost circular shape, with a diameter of approximately 8 km (~5 miles), and has a short road network of 15 km (~ 9 miles).
-Although the island doesn’t depend that much on tourism, there are several things to do in Nisyros, and some of them are truly unique.
+Located in the Dodecanese, just an hour from Kos, the island owes its shape to volcanic eruptions.
+Although tourism has not transformed it to the same extent as other Greek islands, there are several things to do in Nisyros, and some of them are truly unique.

-So, let’s start with the travel guide to Nisyros and the things to do on the stunning volcanic island.
+So, let’s start with the best things to do in Nisyros and everything you need to know before visiting this stunning volcanic island.

 *Some of the links are affiliate links.
 It means that if you buy something, I might earn a small commission at no additional cost to you.